saurabhpatle001/rag-pdf-app/README.md

 🔍 Vector Search: Stores embeddings in FAISS for fast and accurate similarity search.
 📝 Summarization: Generates bullet-point, short, and detailed summaries using LLMs (e.g., BART, T5).
 ❓ Q&A Chatbot: Answers user queries with contextual responses using top-k retrieval.
+🌍 General Knowledge Chatbot: A separate chatbot answers out-of-context questions, such as recent global events (e.g., activities in India and Pakistan).
+📱 User-Friendly Interface: Built with Streamlit for an intuitive web-based frontend.

 Tech Stack 🛠️